marcelosomers/step-grid/README.md

-step-grid
+Step Grid
 =========

-A breakpoint driven static grid.
+A Sass-powered, breakpoint driven responsive grid.
 You probably shouldn't use this.
+More to come.